ideas2code/XM8-Apps/README.md

 You can use it to execute just about any script all from one neat place, instead of having horrible scroll wheel actions.

 ### 28/1/2016 Update
-* Removed the Need for extra dialogue files (Smaller mission files)
+* Removed the need for extra dialogue files (Smaller mission files)
-* Now uses exiles slides system (YAY COOL ANIMATIONS)
+* Now uses Exile's slides system (YAY COOL ANIMATIONS)

 ## Info
 For any of you scripters out there Hollow is hosting a XM8 apps contest with a $50 prize.